ExecutionLLC/gen-bs/README.md

     git submodule init
     git submodule update

+## Database

+Be sure to configure access to your Postgres server using the env vars before this section.

 Now the database should be created for the project.
 Use the following command to create an initial database: